Are You Managing Through Statements or Leading Through Questions?

 One of the most significant challenges leaders face today is how to move on from industrial-age leadership.
 Thankfully there is a new school of thought that is starting to emerge.

-I came across Michael’s book about a year ago and knowing that he was one of the coaching industry’s up and coming thought leaders, I knew it was a must read.
-As expected, it offers the reader good coaching habits to follow – however I quickly discovered, that this book isn’t just for business coaches.
+I came across Michael’s book about a year ago, and knowing that he was one of the coaching industry’s up-and-coming thought leaders, I knew it was a must-read.
+As expected, it offers the reader good coaching habits to follow – however, I quickly discovered that this book isn’t just for business coaches.

 Sticking with his glass of water analogy, Michael explains that he wants to change the colour of that water, not add more volume to it.

 As a business owner, you may think that your team needs management or sales training – but maybe your team already has the talent; perhaps it’s just you that’s not getting the best out of them.

 Are questions statements?
 It all depends on how the question is phrased.
 If a question is posed so that it can be answered with a simple “yes” or “no,” then it functions as a statement.
 However, if a question is posed in a way that requires more thought or reflection, then it functions more as an inquiry.
 In either case, questions are an important part of communication and can help to clarify ideas and deepen understanding.

 Can statements be questions?
 It all depends on how the statement is phrased.
 For example, if a statement is followed by a question mark, it is usually considered to be a question.
 However, if a statement is not followed by a question mark but still sounds like a question, it is called a rhetorical question.
 Rhetorical questions are often used for dramatic effect or to make a point.
 They are not typically meant to be answered.

 How to Turn Statements Into Questions?